To send food and beverage products to be fulfilled through FBA, you must first verify that you

 Signs of pest or insect infestation

-Important: Amazon reserves the right to refuse or dispose of any
+Important: Amazon reserves the right to refuse or dispose of any shipment

 reimbursement to you.